 Nominees may be suggested by directors, members of management, and, as described above, by shareholders.
-In identifying and considering candidates for nomination to the Board, the Nominating and Corporate Governance Committee charter, quality of experience, the needs of the Company and the range of talent and experience represented on the Board.
+In identifying and considering candidates for nomination to the Board, the Nominating and

+Corporate Governance Committee considers, in addition to the requirements set out in the Nominating and Corporate Governance Committee charter, quality of experience, the needs of the Company and the range of talent and experience represented on the Board.